jfelten/My_bare_metal_k8s/kubernetes.md

 cluster_name="cluster 1"

 ```
-Important to note: <B>The first node, which in htis case is cluster1n1, is always considered the master by these ansible scripts.
+Important to note: <B>The first node, which in this case is cluster1n1, is always considered the master by these ansible scripts.
 This is particularly important when creating and upgrading the cluster.</b>

 | variable                | Purpose                                                      |
 |-------------------------|:-----------------------------------------------------------|